Sustainability

 Basic Views

-We have brought customers joy by focusing on providing safe, secure, delicious, and healthy meals from our own kitchens based on the idea that food is the source of life.
-While we have registered dietitians develop nutritionally balanced menus and select proper ingredients, we focus not only on nutrition but making meals that customers can enjoy every time they visit, with home-style cooking to provide vitality for the day, local cuisine unique to the region, and seasonal dining passed down through Japanese food culture, all tailored to the characteristics of the business for which food is being provided.
-Key issues going forward include building stronger support systems for business sites to accommodate our growing business and creating training programs for food professionals.
-The expertise we have cultivated in the operation of dormitories with meals nationwide, including our extensive menu repertoire, ordering systems, and distribution systems, is what currently bolsters “food” at Kyoritsu Maintenance.
+We have brought customers joy by focusing on providing safe, secure, delicious, and healthy meals from our own kitchens based on the creed that food is the source of life.
+While we have registered dietitians develop nutritionally balanced menus and select proper ingredients, we focus on making meals that are both enjoyable and nutritionally balanced, with home-style cooking to provide vitality for the day, local cuisine unique to the region, and seasonal dining passed down through Japanese food culture, all tailored to the characteristics of the business for which food is being provided.

 Achieve business strategy